kumarshantanu/basil/doc/intro.md

 groups.

 Basil supports creating template groups from a number of sources.
-At its core, a template group is a protocol that anybody can use to implement thier own variety of template groups.
+At its core, a template group is a protocol that anybody can use to implement their own variety of template groups.

 ### From a map